BernardL0/BernardL0/README.md

 # Hi 👋, I’m Bernard
-- 👀 A recently graduated Computer Science student from ADNU, I am a Unity Game Developer with two or more years of hands-on experience in creating immersive and engaging games.
+- 👀 A graduated Computer Science student from ADNU in 2022, I am a Unity Game Developer with two or more years of hands-on experience in creating immersive and engaging games.
 I possess some proficiency in some programming languages, including C++, Python, Java, and HTML.

 - 👀 Additionally, I have gained practical experience through internships at two companies.
 One as a Quality Assurance and the other as a back-end developer